jsguides

 const bytes = new Uint8Array(buffer).fill(0xFF);

-Resetting an array:
+Resetting an array in place:

 let scores = [10, 20, 30, 40, 50];